temochka/macos-automation/README.md

 I could never figure out how to quickly add a Safari web page to OmniFocus (so it puts the page title into task and URL as a note) so I wrote this shortcut.
 Works for me!

+### Copy GitHub issue/PR link

+GitHub allows linking to issues and PRs using the following short format: owner/repo#issue.
+I’m not aware of an easy way to quickly produce a link in this format.
+This script closes this gap for me.

 <!-- End Safari -->